r0cky-g/AbsoluteCinema/README.md

 > `MAIL_USERNAME` and `MAIL_PASSWORD` are required for email verification to work.
 Use a Gmail address and a [Gmail App Password](https://myaccount.google.com/apppasswords) (not your regular Gmail password).
 Each developer needs to set these to their own values locally.
 > `.env` is gitignored and must be created manually on each machine you use.

-2. Build and start all services:
+2. With docker desktop running, open a terminal in the repo's directory, then build and start all services:

 ```
 docker compose up --build